SevlaMare/CSS-course-platform/README.md

   <h3>Specific</h3>
   <li>Use this colors: #272a31, #ec5242 and #d3d3d3</li>
   <li>Typographies: font face, size and weight</li>
-  <li>layout: composition and space between elements, for the 2 given screen sizes</li>
+  <li>Layout: composition and space between elements, for the 2 given screen sizes</li>
 </ul>

 ## Built With